Criminal damage to railroads cases are serious. Contact Van Severen Law Office today. (414) 270-0202

 Not all criminal damage to railroad cases are felonies.
 The crime is a Class B misdemeanor where:

 Did you leave a quarter on railroad tracks to see what would happen?
 Did you throw a rock at a railroad car?
-A Class B misdemeanor carries with it a potential jail sentence of 90 days incarceration.
+A Class B misdemeanor carries with it a potential jail sentence of 90 days.
 If you’ve gone further and committed a felony, you’re facing a potential prison sentence.
 The criminal defense attorneys at Van Severen Law Office are experienced attorneys prepared to work on your defense.

-To speak with a criminal defense attorney, contact our Milwaukee defense firm today.
-Phone calls at our law firm are answered 24/7 at (414) 270-0202.
+To speak with a criminal defense attorney, contact our office today.
+We answer phones 24/7 at (414) 270-0202.